 If your ankles do not have the same range of motion or strength – will that affect your body?

-This will have an effect on all sports – cycling – there will be a twist in the lower back as the foot is pushed into the down stroke.
+Asymmetry will have an effect on all sports – in cycling – there will be a twist in the lower back as the foot is pushed into the downstroke from uneven ankle mobility

-In running as the leg travels behind the body and then through – in the image below see James in the middle his hip twists to his left and his shoulders to his right, and he is bending to the left at the waist, with an inward collapse of his knee – he is loosing energy in the movement of his body.
+In running as the leg travels behind the body and then through – in the image below see “James” in the middle, his hip twists to his left and his shoulders to his right, and he is bending to the left at the waist, with an inward collapse of his knee – he is losing energy in the movement of his body.
 Merritt on the other hand is solid – his shoulders and hips are square.
 His limbs are powering him forwards.

 In horse riding where one is “sitting” but one needs to be straight.

-In sports where you are on a platform that moves, like a horse, boat or bike, and you see pictures of yourself crooked – it may not be due to your “tool” or your ability – it may be due to your internal/intrinsic biomechanics.
+In sports where you are on a platform that moves, like a horse, boat or bike, and you see pictures of yourself crooked – it may not be due to your “tool” or your ability – it may be due to your internal/intrinsic biomechanics, in other words, your ability in your joints to move correctly.
 So get it checked out.